CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ### Benefits of Public Keys in the DNS

 Hosting the public keys in TLSA records provides a stronger mechanism for the verifier to verify a did and its associated entity with, as they are able to perform a cryptographic challenge against the DID using the corresponding TLSA records, or against the domain using the corresponding {{verificationMethod}} in the DID document.
 The accessibility of the public keys is also beneficial, as the verifier does not need to resolve the DID document to accesss its associated key material, enhancing interoperability.

+#### Hosting Other Key Formats

+Although NOT RECOMMENDED in this guidance, it is possible to host public keys of other certificate and public key formats for validaton using TXT records.
+For example, a 32 byte secp256k1 public key may be represented as a string in hexadecimal encoded format, or in Bech32 encoded format.
+Validation methods would need to be additionally specified and implemented for these other certificate and public key formats.

 # Role of DNSSEC for Assurance and Revocation